-But for each one of these pros there's a corresponding con, and the cons go beyond practical considerations and right to the center of the United States Constitution.
+For each pro of virtual jury trials, there's a corresponding con, and the cons go beyond practical considerations and right to the center of the U.S. Constitution.

-Now, because no court has ever stumbled upon the necessity to decide whether trial participants must be physically present to conduct a jury trial, case law on the topic is more or less non-existent.
-What we do know is that the Constitution guarantees a jury trial in both criminal and civil cases.1 It guarantees a jury selected from a fair cross-section of the community.
+Now, because no court has ever stumbled upon the necessity to decide whether trial participants must be physically present to conduct a jury trial, case law on the topic is more or less nonexistent.

+But what we do know is that the Constitution guarantees a jury trial in both criminal and civil cases.
+It guarantees a jury selected from a fair cross-section of the community.
 It guarantees due process of law.
 It guarantees the right to confront witnesses against you.
-So this begs the question: does trial-by-webcam protect these rights?
+So that begs the question: Does trial-by-webcam protect these rights?

-The intersection of the Sixth and Seventh Amendment may lead many to answer no. The Sixth Amendment guarantees us a right to a trial by an impartial jury, chosen from a fair cross-section of the community.
+The intersection of the Sixth and Seventh Amendments may lead many to answer no to that question.
+The Sixth Amendment guarantees us a right to a trial by an impartial jury, chosen from a fair cross-section of the community.
 The Seventh guarantees a right to a jury trial in civil cases.

-The purpose of both Amendments is to encourage full and complete participation in our republic, and to counteract gross exercises of power.
-In advocating for the right to a jury trial, Thomas Jefferson explained that his aim was "to introduce the people into every department of government as far as they are capable of exercising it."2
+The purpose of both amendments is to encourage full and complete participation in our republic, and to counteract gross exercises of power: in advocating for the right to a jury trial, Thomas Jefferson explained that his aim was "to introduce the people into every department of government as far as they are capable of exercising it."

 Is that introduction possible considering the limitations of the trial-by-webcam model?
 At a bare minimum, it requires internet access, technological devices with webcams, and base-level technological competence.

-In a city like Chicago, which in 2020, continues to struggle to provide its underserved communities with internet access, the Sixth and Seventh Amendments may be the figurative nail in the coffin of the virtual jury trial.
+In a city like Chicago, which in 2020 continues to struggle to provide underserved communities with internet access, the Sixth and Seventh Amendments may be the figurative nail in the coffin of the virtual jury trial.